ericholscher/ericholscher.com/site/blog/2017/aug/2/pacman-rule-conferences.rst

 ===============================

 I firmly believe that conferences can provide a large value for people in an industry.
-I think that especially for attendees, it can be a very important event that allows them to create a network and feel integrated in a community.
+Conferences allow people to create a network, which helps you feel integrated in a community and profession.

-However,
+In order to build a network,
+you need to actually meet other people at the events.
+This requires having attendees feel empowered to actually reach out and connect.
-this requires having attendees feel empowered, and giving them the space and permission to meet other people.
+We do this by having specific events that encourage collaboration, but also by giving people explicit permission to meet other people.

 Give people explicit permission to join groups
 ----------------------------------------------